Cooked Spaghetti: Calories and Nutrition Analyse

 | half cup

-For example, handful of cooked spaghetti (60 g) has about 16 calories.
+For example, a handful of cooked spaghetti (60 g) contain about 16 calories.

-It is about 1% of daily calories intake for adult person with medium weight and medium activity (for calculation we assumed 2400 kcal daily intake).
+This is about 1% of the daily caloric intake for an average adult with medium weight and activity level (assuming a 2000 kcal daily intake).

-To visualize how much it actualy is, take in mind that calories amount from handful cooked spaghetti is similar to calories amount from ie.:
+To visualize how much 16 kcal actually is, keep in mind that the calorie content of handful of cooked spaghetti is similar to that of, for example:

 - 0.5 cube of sugar